Aliucoin/virus/README.md

-# virus
 Hm, it looks like that file might've been a virus.
+Instead of cooking up trouble, try cooking up a Spicy Italian Meatball: https://www.foodnetwork.com/recipes/ree-drummond/spicy-italian-meatballs.html